Working with Tables in DynamoDB

 When you create a table in Amazon DynamoDB, you must provide a table name, its primary key and your required read and write throughput values.
-The table name can include characters a-z, A-Z, 0-9, '_' (underscore), '-' (dash), and '.' (dot).
+The table name can include characters a-z, A-Z, 0-9, '_' (underscore), '-' (hyphen), and '.' (dot).
 Names can be between 3 and 255 characters long.
 In a relational database, a table has a predefined schema that describes properties such as the table name, primary key, column names, and data types.
 All records stored in the table must have the same set of columns.
-DynamoDB is a NoSQL database: Except for the required primary key, an DynamoDB table is schema-less.
-Individual items in an DynamoDB table can have any number of attributes, although there is a limit of 64 KB on the item size.
+DynamoDB is a NoSQL database: Except for the required primary key, a DynamoDB table is schema-less.
+Individual items in a DynamoDB table can have any number of attributes, although there is a limit of 400 KB on the item size.

 When you create a table, in addition to the table name, you must specify the primary key of the table.
 The primary key uniquely identifies each item, so that no two items in the table can have the same primary key.

 DynamoDB is built to support workloads of any scale with predictable, low-latency response times.

 To ensure high availability and low latency responses, DynamoDB requires that you specify your required read and write throughput values when you create a table.
 DynamoDB uses this information to reserve sufficient hardware resources and appropriately partitions your data over multiple servers to meet your throughput requirements.
 As your application data and access requirements change, you can easily increase or decrease your provisioned throughput using the DynamoDB console or the API.